-Customizing your ConvertBox goes almost the same way as you would usually use some of page builder editors.
+Customizing your ConvertBox goes almost the same way as you would usually use some page builder editors.
 Drag and drop.

 You can change anything.
 Add anything.
 The way you want.

-Just as every editor – the customization elements are always found on the left or right sidebar.
+Just as with every editor – the customization elements are always found on the left or right sidebar.

 As you can see, when I toggled the “user profile” (1) on the sidebar – it shows my avatar above the form (2).

 Within the customizer, you can change your ConvertBox type (3).
 Instead of trying to go back changing it.
 Which requires saving the current work and starting all over again.